-Wildflowers add color, symbolism, and interest to the garden while also providing food for crucial pollinators.
+I love that wildflowers add color and interest to the garden while providing food for crucial pollinators.
 But sometimes, your wildflowers might not be in the ideal spot.
-In this article, we’ll explain how to transplant wildflowers successfully in your garden from flower beds, pots, and containers.
+In this article, I’ll explain how to transplant wildflowers successfully in your garden from flower beds, pots, and containers.

 When to Transplant Wildflowers?

 If your wildflowers aren’t growing in the ideal spot, you can transplant them.
 However, you’ll need to move them at the right time of year.

 In my experience, the best time to transplant wildflowers is whenever they’re not in bloom.
 This is usually in the spring or fall for biennial and perennial wildflowers.
 Annual wildflowers can be transplanted while they’re in bloom because they only live for a single year.

 However, perennial wildflowers live for several years and need to store energy during the winter.
 That’s why it’s critical only to move perennial wildflowers in spring or fall when they aren’t in flower.
 This allows them to recuperate some energy in their new location before the next flowering season.

 - Move your wildflowers during the spring or fall when they’re not in bloom.